tavlima/code-challenge-reward-system/README.md

 A Clojure solution for the Nubank's Reward System Code Challenge.

+## Solution specifics

+This solution was written in Clojure, with Pedestal as the web framework, Leiningen as build tool and Midje as the testing lib.

+I also tried to follow the [hexagonal/port-adapter architecture](http://alistair.cockburn.us/Hexagonal+architecture) but, as I had no previous experience with Clojure nor this particular architecture, I'm sure there's a lot of room to improvement.

+### Namespaces

+The code is split in 4 namespaces:

+* **invitations** - tree navigation/operations and business rules
+* **persistence** - stores the invitations' tree
+* **rest** - drives the application by HTTP requests
+* **main** - Pedestal boilerplate, routes and input file handling

+#### invitations

+Most of the code in this namespace operates over a tree/map, with a `:root` node and an additional `:users` hash-set to speed-up exists/contains operations.
+All the operations that requires a navigation or update over the tree is made through the `clojure.zip/zipper` utility and related functions.

+* **domain** - Functions that manipulates the tree and it's nodes (create, find, add score, etc) as well as the zipper functions
+* **controller** - Functions that implements the business rules by coordinating the tree navigation, checks and updates
+* **port** - The "public" interface of this namespace/component.
+Currently, it just wraps the controller's functions that should be publicly exposed.

+#### persistence

+This persistence module is backed by a single `atom`, where the current invitation tree is stored and updated.
+As there's no real persistence here, like a file or a proper datastore, all changes are lost on application shutdown.

+#### rest

+* **adapter-invitations** - Binds the `invitations`/`persistence` layers and do the required parameters transformation.
+* **controller** - Functions that validate the input, call the `invitations` namespace's functions (through the `adapter-invitations`) and check the results.
+If ok, do any required transformation and return.
+Otherwise, return the proper error response.
+* **port** - The "public" interface of this namespace/component.
+It's responsible for extracting the parameters from the HTTP request map and calling the proper controller function.
+The Pedestal routing map points to this namespace.

+#### main

+* **server** - Pedestal start-up (dev/prod) and argument handling
+* **service** - Pedestal server settings
+* **route** - Pedestal routing map
+* **bootstrap** - Input file reading/parsing/loading.
+It calls the `rest.adapter-invitations` functions to handle each invitation record.

 ## Build and running

 This solution uses Leiningen as it's build tool.
 The `FILE` argument mentioned in the next sections is optional (more details [here](#input-file)).
 If no `FILE` is supplied, the registry starts empty.